Basic Algorithm Templates

 12

-// For each point k, open a linked list, storing all points that k can reach. h[k] stores the head of this linked list
+// For each point k, open a singly linked list to store all points that k can reach. h[k] stores the head node of this singly linked list

 int h[N], e[N], ne[N], idx;